Chris Cairns: Personal life

 In August 1993, Cairns' sister Louise was killed in a train accident at Rolleston.
-In 2006, in collaboration with Kiwi Rail, he formed the Chris Cairns Foundation, which raises money to improve rail safety; in September 2008 he completed a 1001 km walk promoting rail safety awareness.
+In 2006, in collaboration with Toll Rail, he formed the Chris Cairns Foundation, which raises money to improve rail safety; in September 2008 he completed a 1001 km walk promoting rail safety awareness.

-Cairns is married to Melanie Croser, an Australian who works for the sports marketing group Octagon in Sydney.
-It is his third marriage.
+Cairns married Melanie Croser in 2010; it is his third marriage.
+Croser, an Australian, had played basketball in the USA before working for a sports marketing group in Sydney.
 Cairns lives in Canberra and played for the local club North Canberra Gungahlin Eagles in the 2011/12 season.

 On 10 August 2021, he was reported to be on life support after suffering a major heart attack resulting in aortic dissection in his home in Canberra, Australia about a week prior.
 He was later transferred to St Vincent's Hospital, Sydney and was kept in an intensive care unit.
-On 20 August, 2021, Cairns was reported to be off life support and was able to communicate with his family.
+On 20 August 2021, Cairns was reported to be off life support and was able to communicate with his family.
 However, Cairns became paralysed from the waist down due to suffering a stroke during the surgery.
-On 19 September, 2021, he recorded a message of gratitude on Twitter that he is recovering at home after being transferred to Spinal Unit on 10 September.
+On 19 September 2021, he recorded a message of gratitude on Twitter that he is recovering at home after being transferred to Spinal Unit on 10 September.
 It was his first post on his Twitter in 7 years.

 On 5 February 2022, he revealed on his Instagram that he was diagnosed with bowel cancer after a routine check-up the day before.